tldr-pages/tldr/pages/common/llvm-bcanalyzer.md

 > LLVM Bitcode (`.bc`) analyzer.
 > More information: <https://llvm.org/docs/CommandGuide/llvm-bcanalyzer.html>.

-- Print statistics on a Bitcode file:
+- Print statistics about a Bitcode file:

 `llvm-bcanalyzer {{path/to/file.bc}}`

-- Print an SGML representation of and statistics on a Bitcode file:
+- Print an SGML representation and statistics about a Bitcode file:

 `llvm-bcanalyzer -dump {{path/to/file.bc}}`